joshvictor1024/MandelbrotGL/README.md

 # MandelbrotGL

-A minimal mandelbrot set fractal explorer powered by GPU computation using OpenGL.
+A mandelbrot set fractal explorer powered by GPU computation using OpenGL.

 ## Features